concur/developer.concur.com/src/api-guides/hotelservice2/faq.markdown

 Q: What is the maximum value possible for `Distance` and `DistanceMax`?

-A: SAP Concur can be configured to allow up to a 100 mile / 100 km search radius.
+A: Concur Travel can be configured to allow up to a 100 mile / 100 km search radius.
 The distance unit is based on the traveller profile setting.

 ***

 ## <a name="availability"></a>Availability & RateDetails

-Q: How does SAP Concur select the `HotelRef/HotelCode` to be included in the Availability request?
+Q: How does Concur Travel select the `HotelRef/HotelCode` to be included in the Availability request?

 A: The first `n` hotels from the `Search` response will be specified in the `Availability` request.